Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Introduction

-In summary, our main contributions include: \begin{itemize} \item We analyze \textsc{SFS} and reveal that breadth-wise exploration is more important than depth-wise exploration for multi-turn code correction. \item We propose a simpler method, IRTD, which iteratively revises textual directions while fixing initial codes as the target codes. \item We theoretically analyze IRTD based on the framework of OGIS and show the safety of IRTD as a multi-turn code correction method.
-This guarantees that IRTD does not lose the true solution in the refinement process. \item We empirically evaluate IRTD on several code generation benchmarks and confirm that IRTD achieves performance comparable to \textsc{SFS}. \end{itemize}
+In summary, our main contributions include: \begin{itemize} \item We analyze SFS and reveal that breadth-wise exploration is more important than depth-wise exploration for multi-turn program correction. \item We propose a simpler method, IRRI, which iteratively revises repair instructions while fixing initial programs as the target programs. \item We theoretically analyze IRRI based on the framework of OGIS and show the \textit{non-elimination} of IRRI as a multi-turn program correction method.
+This guarantees that IRRI does not lose the true solution in the refinement process. \item We empirically evaluate IRRI on several program generation benchmarks and confirm that IRRI achieves performance comparable to SFS. \end{itemize}